-While the number of male unemployed UC/JSA claimants is higher than the number of female claimants (see dark blue and green lines, labelled 'Claimant count', left), the number of female claimants in all UC conditionality groups (light blue line) is much higher than the number of males (light green line) claiming (see chart left).
+While the number of male unemployed UC/JSA claimants is higher than the number of female claimants (see dark blue - male and green - female lines, labelled 'Claimant count', left), the number of female claimants in all UC conditionality groups (light blue line) is much higher than the number of males (light green line) claiming (see chart left), and numbers are increasing faster than males in August 2022.

-- Ward boundaries in the county have changed over the period 2018-2019.
-The two maps on the right (new wards top and pre-2018 wards bottom) show how boundary changes have affected claimant rates. [see note 2]. - Wards: 27 post 2019 wards (top map) have rates above or at the England average, with the highest rates in Central St Leonards (10.1%), Castle (9.2%) and Gensing (8.7%) in Hastings, and Devonshire (8.4%) in Eastbourne. - But largest percentage rises since the start of the pandemic have been in rural and less deprived wards with previously negligible numbers of claimants.
-54 (post 2019) wards now have rates below what the East Sussex rate was in March 2020. - Just 6 (post 2019) wards saw an increase in claimant numbers in the month to April 2022, while 74 wards saw a decline.
+- Ward boundaries in the county changed over the period 2018-2019 [see note 2].
+Ward level data is now presented using the latest ward boundaries. - Wards: 24 post 2019 wards (see map above) have rates above or at the England average, with the highest rates in Central St Leonards (9.2%), Castle (8.4%) and Gensing (7.8%) in Hastings, and Devonshire (7.9%) in Eastbourne. - But largest percentage rises since the start of the pandemic have been in rural and less deprived wards with previously negligible numbers of claimants.
+57 (post 2019) wards now have rates below what the East Sussex rate was in March 2020 (2.9%). - 36 (post 2019) wards saw an increase in claimant numbers in the month to August 2022, while 30 wards saw a decline.

-Claimant rate in April 2022, (post 2019) wards at or above the national average (4.0%)
+Claimant rate in August 2022, (post 2019) wards at or above the national average (3.8%)